 But dig deeper.
 Isn’t it strange that the first column is Sunday, but most of us think of the end of the week as Sunday?
 I look forward to the weekend.
 It is the “END” of the week.
 Monday is a whole new world.
 Why, then, is this the default view every calendar I have ever seen?

 Looking at this, my weekend is split into two.
 My weekend is combined with the rest of the days in the week.
 Saturday and Sunday are a bookend.
-If I am doing side work on the weekend and and full-time work during the week, this feels messy.
+This feels messy.
 It feels disorganized.

 That’s much better.
 Now, I am able to visually partition my weekend from my work week.
 It’s a small change, but it helps with organizing my time.
-If I do all of my side work on the weekend with my full-time job during the week, the meetings and tasks are partitioned for each.
-It takes me less time to work out what I should be working on.
 My time management is now easier.
+Separating work life from family life “feels” easier.

 According to Wikipedia, the standard, ISO 8601, specifies that weeks start with Monday.
 However, this wasn’t published until 1988.
 It appears that the practice of Sunday starting the week is based in religion.
 Again, Wikipedia on the topic of Sunday: “In the Judaic, some Christian, as well as in Islamic tradition, Sunday has been considered as the first day of the week.”